RCVolus/lol-pick-ban-ui/README.md

 ## Rough Architecture:
 ![Architecture](Architecture.png)

+## In Action / who uses this?
+It is most convincing to see the tool directly in action.
+Have you used it in any of your productions or projects?
+Feel free to send a pull request adding your project to this list along our way.

 ## Features
 - Connects to the League Client and fetches information about the current champ select in real time
 - Automatically fetches champion loading images, splash arts and square icons from datadragon, which means that if a new champion